LukaMazione/LukaMazione/README.md

 ### 🌱 What I'm learning:
 - **React** (in TypeScript) and **Nest.js** are my current focus areas.
-- I'm also exploring new tools and technologies, such as **OpenAI** for future projects.
+- I'm also exploring new tools and technologies, such as **OpenAI API** for future projects.

 ### 📂 Profile Structure:
 - **Main Repositories**: This is where my key projects will be displayed.